Open Banking in Nigeria: Complete Data Privacy & Security Guide

 What Is Open Banking in Nigeria, and Why Is It Gaining Momentum?

-If you’re new to API-based digital systems, check out our guide on Digital Transformation in Nigeria to understand how emerging technologies are reshaping businesses.
+If you’re new to API-based digital systems, check out our guide on Digital Transformation in Nigeria for insights into how emerging technologies are transforming businesses.

 Sharing financial data comes with high stakes.
-Transaction history, account balances, and credit scores this isn’t just personal information; it is intimate financial identities.
+Transaction history, account balances, and credit scores.
+This isn’t just personal information—it’s intimate financial details.

 Open Banking must be opt-in, not opt-out.
 This means: